Calibrating distribution models from PELVE: Conclusion

 \section{Conclusion}

 In this paper, we offer several contributions to the calibration problem and properties of the PELVE.
 The calibration problem concerns, with some given values from a PELVE curve, how one can build a distribution that has this PELVE.
 We solve a few settings of calibration based on a one-point constraint, a two-point constraint, or the entire curve constraint.
-In particular, the calibration for a given PELVE curve involves solving an integral equation $\int_{0}^{y}f\left(s\right)\d s=yf\left(z_{f}\left(y\right)y\right)$ for a function given $z_{f}$, and this requires some advanced analysis and a numerical method in different equations.
-For the case that $z_{f}$ is a constant curve, we can identify all solutions, which are surprisingly complicated.
-In addition, we see that if $\pi_X$ is a constant larger than $e$, which is observed from typical values in financial return data (\cite{LW2019}), $X$ share the same tail behavior with the corresponding Pareto solution.
+In particular, the calibration for a given PELVE curve involves solving an integral equation $\int_{0}^{y}f\left(s\right)\d s=yf\left(z\left(y\right)y\right)$ for a given function $z$, and this requires some advanced analysis and a numerical method in differential equations.
+For the case that $z$ is a constant curve, we can identify all solutions, which are surprisingly complicated.
+In addition, we see that if $\pi_X$ is a constant larger than $e$, which is observed from typical values in financial return data (\cite{LW22}), $X$ share the same tail behavior with the corresponding Pareto solution.
+We also applied our calibration techniques to two datasets used in insurance.

 On the technical side, we study whether the PELVE is monotone and whether it converges at 0.
 We show that the monotonicity of the PELVE is associated with the shape of the hazard rate.
-If the inverse of hazard rate is convex (concave), the PELVE is decreasing (increasing).
+If the inverse of the hazard rate is convex (concave), the PELVE is decreasing (increasing).
 The monotonicity at the tail part of the PELVE leads to conditions to check the convergence of the PELVE at $0$.
-If the inverse of hazard rate is convex (concave) at tail of distribution, the limit of the PELVE at $0$ exists.
+If the inverse of the hazard rate is convex (concave) at the tail of the distribution, the limit of the PELVE at $0$ exists.